 Definition of Pedantic

-Pedantic comes from a French word, pedant, means “to teach or to act as pedagogue.”
-A pedantic is someone who is concerned with precision, formalism, accuracy, minute details in order to make an arrogant and ostentatious show of learning.
-He could be a writer, a character, feelings, tone or words.
+Pedantic comes from the French word pedant, which means “to teach or to act as pedagogue.”
+A pedantic is someone who is concerned with precision, formalism, accuracy, and minute details in order to make an arrogant and ostentatious show of learning.
+He could be a writer, a character, feelings, tone, or words.
 Sigmund Freud defined pedantic in this manner:

 Popular Views about Pedants

 - But even they are too pedantic: with prejudiced views, they pursue one-sided aims.
-(From Friedrich Wieck’s Piano and Song)

 - It is their instinct to flower in spring, of course, but they are not pedantic about it in the least.
-(From About Orchids: A Chat by Frederick Boyle)
+(From About Orchids: A Chat, by Frederick Boyle)

-Pedantic Characters from Literature
+Examples of Pedantic Characters in Literature

-Kinbote is a pedantic, a disturbed liar who cannot avoid telling lies that make this novel interesting.
-Throughout this novel, Kinbote keeps giving clues that he is an exiled king from Zembla.
+Kinbote is a pedantic, a disturbed liar who cannot avoid telling lies, which makes this novel interesting.
+Throughout the novel, Kinbote keeps giving clues that he is an exiled king from Zembla.
 In this case, the readers believe that Kinbote is really a king from Zembla, despite that it is equally important to remember that Zembla has no king.
-He did this through demonstration of his knowledge of things, others do not know about.
+He did this through demonstration of his knowledge of things others do not know about.

-From “The Big Bang Theory” by Bill Prady and Chuck Lorre
+Example #2: The Big Bang Theory (By Bill Prady and Chuck Lorre)

-“Civilization’s going to pieces . . .
-I’ve gotten to be a terrible pessimist about things.
-Have you read “The Rise of the Colored Empires” by this man Goddard? . . .
-Well, it’s a fine book, and everybody ought to read it.
+“Civilization’s going to pieces … I’ve gotten to be a terrible pessimist about things.
+Have you read ‘The Rise of the Colored Empires’ by this man Goddard? … Well, it’s a fine book, and everybody ought to read it.
 The idea is if we don’t look out the white race will be — will be utterly submerged.
 It’s all scientific stuff; it’s been proved … I know I’m not very popular.
 I don’t give big parties.
 I suppose you’ve got to make your house into a pigsty in order to have any friends – in the modern world.”

-In this paragraph, Tom Buchanan is trying to look like a learned person but he winds up everything looking foolish.
+In this paragraph, Tom Buchanan is trying to look like a learned person but he winds up looking foolish.
 The final line is a pedantic, as Tom is citing popularity and parties of Gatsby as a proof of modern world disintegration.

 “You boldly look forward, isn’t it because you cannot foresee or expect anything terrible, because so far life has been hidden from your young eyes?
 You are bolder, more honest, deeper than we are, but think only, be just a little magnanimous, and have mercy on me.”

 Function of Pedantic